solaka/MLB-game-simulator/README.md

 Stolen bases (SB) and caught stealing (CS) show the largest discrepancies.
 The reason for the differences is that in the Retrosheet data, when a SB or CS occurs on the same play as a strikeout or a walk, the play is recorded as the latter (i.e. the batting event).
 Therefore, the SB and CS event probabilities used in the current model are understated.
 Fortunately, the understatement on SB, while a concern, is not fatally large.
 CS is not a point scoring event in DraftKings scoring.
 Also, note that the base-out state transition probabilities do contemplate the possibility of these concurrent events.
 Said differently, it’s not that these types of event aren’t occurring at an appropriate rate in the mode, only that runners are not being credited with them properly when they do occur.
 That said, it's an issue that will be corrected in the next version of the model.

 ## Variability
-To set a baseline, the table below shows the mean, standard deviation, and coefficient of variation of DK points for nine identical, MLB-average players across 50,000 simulated games.
+To set a baseline, the table below shows the mean, standard deviation, and coefficient of variation (CoV) of DK points for nine identical, MLB-average players across 50,000 simulated games.

 <img src = 'https://github.com/solaka/MLB-game-simulator/blob/master/tables/variability%20table%201.gif'>